claytongulick/BARE/README.md

 In the reference implementation at [ApplicationState](https://github.com/claytongulick/applicationstate) this is demonstrated by ensuring that state persistence and loading are [implemented via plugins](https://github.com/claytongulick/applicationstate-plugin-indexeddb), since the specific mechanism that is used to persist and load the state graph is platform dependent (indexeddb for browser, NativeStorage for React Native).
 The plugins themselves are an example of components that should be considered "Binding" components, since they bind isolated encapsulate components to concrete Rendering, or platform, components

-It is broken out as a separate component of the BARE architecture due to its importance to the overall architecture.
+Application State is an encapulate broken out as a separate layer of the BARE architecture due to its importance to the overall architecture.

 ## Rendering